i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/docs/classes/Signers.EthersWalletAgentOrig.md

 `Promise`<`string`\>

 a receipt of the deployment.
-In Ethereum-like DLTs it is the transaction hash, which can be used to track the transaction on the ledger
+In Ethereum-like DLTs it contains the transaction hash, which can be used to track the transaction on the ledger, and the nonce of the transaction

 #### Implementation of